Information bounds production in replicator systems: Discussion

-Our analysis of the photocatalytic replicators showed that productivity depends both on the replication rates of the replicators as well as the (slower) exchange reactions that lead to re-balancing of replicator concentrations. {These exchange reactions may be interpreted as performing `information processing', in the sense that they map input states (concentrations at the end of the previous active phase) to output states (concentrations at the beginning of the next active phase) in a way that has functional consequences (productivity).
-From this perspective, our information-theoretic decomposition of productivity quantifies the efficacy of the network's information processing, that is, the alignment between actual environmental statistics and the statistics implicitly encoded in the strategy.}
+In addition to our theoretical analysis, we illustrated our results on a model of real-world photocatalytic replicators~\cite{liu2024light}.
+We demonstrated that this chemical system, when exposed to a fluctuating environment, can implement a strategy and maintain an internal memory of previous environments as side information, without requiring dedicated sensory mechanisms.
+Finally, we showed that productivity provides a signature of information flow in this plausible experimental setup.
+In our analysis of photocatalytic replicators, productivity depends both on the growth rates of the replicators as well as the (slower) exchange reactions that lead to re-balancing of replicator concentrations.
+We argue that these exchange reactions may be interpreted as performing `information processing', in the sense that they map input states (concentrations at the end of the previous active phase) to output states (concentrations at the beginning of the next active phase) in a way that affects functional consequences (productivity).
+From this perspective, our information-theoretic decomposition of productivity quantifies the efficacy of the network's information processing, based on the alignment between actual environmental statistics and those implicitly encoded in the strategy.
+In this way, our analysis provides a concrete illustration of how simple chemical systems can store and process information in fluctuating conditions.
+We note that we focus only on first-order internal memory, where only the previous environment is tracked.
+Future work may consider chemical systems that maintain higher-order memories, allowing for the tracking and processing of longer environmental histories.

-Interestingly, in certain prebiotic scenarios, one may consider productivity as the fitness of a replicator network, in which case networks may undergo selection for improved information processing.
-A possible realization may be provided by hydrothermal pore systems~\cite{baaske2007extreme}, conceptualized as a large number of small flow reactors for which different replicator networks compete.
-In such scenarios, although the contribution from information-theoretic terms to productivity may not be very large (only a few percent in Fig.~\ref{fig:prod-info}a), the effect on resulting prebiotic evolution may be significant.